EmilDimov93/Rapid-Engine/README.md

 #### 🧷 Text editor

 - Edit any text or code file
-- Cut, Copy & Paste functions
+- Cut, copy & paste functions
 - Save or open files in your default editor

 #### 📚 Project Manager